Set 11 | 501 - 550

 (N.) (पवित्र चीज़ का अपमान)

-Example: The desecration of the temple shocked the community.
+Sentence: The desecration of the temple shocked the community.

 The act of leaving a duty, post, or country